Ossie Davis: 1939–1963: Acting debut and Broadway work

 When Davis wanted to pursue a career in acting, he ran into the usual roadblocks that black people suffered at that time as they generally could only portray stereotypical characters such as Stepin Fetchit.
 Instead, he tried to follow the example of Sidney Poitier and play more distinguished characters.
 When he found it necessary to play a Pullman porter or a butler, he played those characters realistically, not as a caricature.

+Davis performed in the musical Jamaica, which earned him a Tony Award for Best Featured Actor in a Musical nomination in 1958.
 In 1961, he wrote and starred in the Broadway play Purlie Victorious, a farce satirizing the confederate south.
 Davis portrayed the title character Purlie Victorious Judson, acting opposite Ruby Dee and Alan Alda.
 The play was adapted into a film titled Gone Are the Days!, released in 1963.
 The Broadway cast reprised their roles for the film.
 Howard Taubman for The New York Times wrote of the play: "It is marvelously exhilarating to hear the Negro speak for himself, especially when he does so in the fullness of his native gusto and the enveloping heartiness of his overflowing laughter."